umd-mith/sga/tools/manifest/README.md

 [![Build Status](https://travis-ci.org/umd-mith/sga.svg)](http://travis-ci.org/umd-mith/sga)

-manifest.py is a Python 2/3 library for generating a Shared Canvas manifest from Shelley-Godwin TEI for use by the Shared Canvas viewer.
+sga is a Python 2/3 module for generating a Shared Canvas manifest from Shelley-Godwin TEI for use by the Shared Canvas viewer.
 It's also a work in progress...